 Cancer Australia notes in its position statement that detection of breast cancer while it is still small and confined to the breast provides the best chance of effective treatment.
 Benefits of early detection include increased survival, increased treatment options and improved quality of life.

 Mammographic screening is less effective in the detection of breast cancer for women under 40 years of age.
-If you are under 40 years of age and are concerned you may be at increased risk for breast cancer, you should discuss this with your GP.
+If you are under 40 and are concerned you may be at increased risk for breast cancer, you should discuss this with your GP.
+You can also use iPrevent, an evidence-based tool from the Peter MacCallum Cancer Centre, which can help you to assess your breast cancer risk and get personalised advice about the type and frequency of screening that might be appropriate for you.
+If you have a family history of breast cancer, you may like to visit the Breast Cancer in the Family page.

 - BreastScreen Victoria